aosabook/500lines/pedometer/chapter.md

 * If all we have is a gender, we can use the average stride length from `AVERAGES`.
 * Finally, if we don't have anything, we can take the average of the two values in `AVERAGES` and use that as our stride.

- Note that the further down the chain we get, the less accurate our stride length becomes.
+ Note that the further down the `if` statement we get, the less accurate our stride length becomes.
 In any case, our `User` class determines the stride length as best it can.

-## Time Spent Travelling
+## Elapsed Time

 The time spent travelling is measured by dividing the number of data samples in our `Processor`'s `@parsed_data` by the sampling rate of the device, if we have it.
 Since the rate has more to do with the trial walk itself than the user, and the `User` class in fact does not have to be aware of the sampling rate, this is a good time to create a very small `Trial` class.